jesperrojestal/librato_stats_gpu/README.md

 ```shellsession
 # librato_stats_gpu
 ```
-it will default configuration to librato_stats_gpu.yml
+it will default configuration to `librato_stats_gpu.yml`

-else run the following for alternative names:
+else run the following for alternative configuration names and paths:

 ```shellsession
 # librato_stats_gpu [path_to_configuration_filename.yml]